Taroona: Shot Tower

 Situated on the Channel Highway just south of Taroona is one of the State's most unusual historic buildings, the Shot Tower.
-The Shot Tower is a 48 m (157 ft) tall, 10 m (32 ft) in diameter cylindrical sandstone tower constructed by Joseph Moir in 1870 from locally quarried sandstone blocks.
-Lead shot was made by dropping molten lead through a sieve at the top of the tower and by the time it hit the water at the bottom it was cold and spherical in shape.
-A climb up the 259 steps to the top of the tower gives a wonderful view of the Derwent Estuary.
+The Shot Tower is 48 m tall and 10 m wide, and was constructed in a cylindrical shape by Joseph Moir in 1870 from locally quarried sandstone blocks.
+Lead shot was made by dropping molten lead through a sieve at the top of the tower, and by the time it hit the water at the bottom, it was cold and spherical in shape.
+A climb up the 259 steps to the top of the tower gives a scenic view of the Derwent Estuary.